Convert Figma logo to code with AI

 Maintainers

 Rules for becoming a maintainer are defined in the GOVERNANCE document.
-Below are the official maintainers of the Jaeger project.
+The official maintainers of the Jaeger project are listed in the MAINTAINERS file.
 Please use @jaegertracing/jaeger-maintainers to tag them on issues / PRs.

 Some repositories under jaegertracing org have additional maintainers.